MatthewG006/Plenty-of-plants/DOCUMENTATION.md

 ### 4.2.
 Audio System

-The audio system is managed globally to ensure music and sound effects are consistent across all a pages of the app.
+The audio system is managed globally to ensure sound effects are consistent across all a pages of the app.

-- **Audio Context**: A central piece of logic, located in `src/context/AudioContext.tsx`, manages the state of the background music (if it's playing, its volume) and sound effects.
+- **Audio Context**: A central piece of logic, located in `src/context/AudioContext.tsx`, manages the state of the sound effects.
 It provides a function that other parts of the app can call to play specific sounds like a "tap" or "whoosh".

-- **Music Player**: A dedicated component in `src/components/music-player.tsx` handles the actual playback of the background music file.
-It's placed in the root layout of the app so it's always present.

 - **Button Sound Effects**: The standard `Button` component has been modified to automatically play a "tap" sound effect on every click, providing instant auditory feedback.
 This logic is built directly into the component file at `src/components/ui/button.tsx`.
-The first user interaction on the splash screen is used to start the music, complying with modern browser autoplay policies.

 ### 4.3.
 AI Plant Generation